Axiomatizing first-order consequences in independence logic: A system of natural deduction

 In this section we introduce inference rules that allow us to derive all the first-order consequences of sentences of independence logic.
 Many of the rules below are just the same than the dependence logic rules introduced in \cite{juhajouko}.
 Still some major differences occur in this system partly due the semantic differences between independence and dependence atomic formulas and partly due the fact that independence logic is not downwards closed.

-The rules we are about to adopt are listed below in Figure \ref{kuva} and in Definition \ref{rules}.
-If $A$ is a formula, $t$ is a term and $x$ is a variable, then $A(t/x)$ denotes the formula $A$ where all the free occurrences of $x$ are replaced by $t$.
-When using this notation we presume that no variable in $t$ becomes bound in the substitution.
+The rules we are about to adopt are listed below in Figure \ref{ded}, Figure \ref{dod} and Definition \ref{rules}.
+Figure \ref{ded} presents the usual inference rules of first-order logic with some restrictions, and Figure \ref{dod} presentes rules for inclusion atoms which are here thought of as independence logic translations of the form given in Proposition \ref{pietron}.
+If $A$ is a formula, $t=(t_1, \ldots ,t_n)$ is a tuple of terms and $x = (x_1, \ldots x_n)$ is a tuple of variables, then $A(t/x)$ denotes the formula $A$ where all the free occurrences of $x_i$ are replaced by $t_i$.
+When using this notation we presume that no variable in $t_i$ becomes bound in the substitution.

 \begin{maa} \begin{enumerate} \item Disjunction substitution: